 After the scanning process ends, you can see a list of scanning results.
 Open each of them to check.
 Or, you can use Filter, Show Lost Files, and Find features to locate the needed files quicker.
 Then, click Save to set the storage location.

-Pay attention: DO NOT save the recovered files back to the original drive to avoid data overwritten.
+Pay attention: DO NOT save the recovered files back to the original drive to avoid data being overwritten.

 Section 2 – Methods to Resolve USB Drive Not Recognized Windows